 A brief history of time - my understanding of spacetime

-I've been thinking this for a long time.
+I've been thinking about this for quite some time.

 The very meaning of stopping time is to stop the movement of everything.
 Thus, the definition of time has to be relative to the positions of things.
 If you want to slow down the time, really all you need is just to slow down the speed things move.
-The "things" here refers is every single particle in a space we are interested in.
+The "things" here refers is every single particle that constitutes the space.
 The particle specifically refers to the tiniest building block of matters.
 The space can be anything like a city or entire universe.

 Einstein's initial assertion is that the speed of light is constant, no matter where you measure it.
 It's the speed limit that anything in the universe must obey.
 The implication is subtle however.